wodsyfounder-dotcom/PDF_Scanner/README_EIDP_Term_Scanner.md

 - No admin / no PATH changes (recommended):
   - Run `install.bat` to create a local `.venv` and install Python packages there.
-  - Optionally place portable tools:
-    - `tools\tesseract` (folder containing `tesseract.exe`)
-    - `tools\poppler\bin` (folder containing `pdftoppm.exe`)
-  - The run scripts will auto-use `.venv` and extend PATH to these folders for the session.
+  - All OCR is handled inside Python (EasyOCR).
+No external executables are required.
   - Optional custom venv location: `install.bat C:\\Path\\To\\PDF_Scanner.venv` or set `VENV_DIR` in `user_inputs\\scanner.env`.
   - Optional custom venv location: `install.bat C:\\Path\\To\\PDF_Scanner.venv` or set `VENV_DIR` in `user_inputs\\scanner.env`.
 - System-wide (if allowed):
   - `py -m pip install --upgrade pip`
-  - `py -m pip install pymupdf pdfminer.six pypdf pandas xlsxwriter pytesseract pillow pdf2image xlrd`
+  - `py -m pip install pymupdf pdfminer.six pypdf` (minimum)
-- Install Tesseract OCR (needed for scanned/image-only PDFs):
-  - Option A (Chocolatey, admin PowerShell): `choco install tesseract`
-  - Option B: Use the Tesseract Windows installer and ensure `tesseract.exe` is on PATH
-  - Verify: `tesseract --version`
-- Install Poppler (renderer used by pdf2image for OCR):
-  - Option A (Chocolatey, admin PowerShell): `choco install poppler`
-  - Option B: Download Poppler for Windows and add its `bin` folder to PATH
-  - Verify: `pdftoppm -v`
+  - Optional (Excel): `py -m pip install openpyxl` (or `pandas xlsxwriter`)
+  - Optional (OCR fallback): `py -m pip install --index-url https://download.pytorch.org/whl/cpu torch torchvision` then `py -m pip install easyocr`

 Notes:
-- If your PDFs are text-based (not scans), you can skip Tesseract/Poppler.
+- If your PDFs are text-based (not scans), OCR may never be invoked.
 At least one text extractor (PyMuPDF or pdfminer.six) is recommended.
-- Excel output requires `pandas` and either `xlsxwriter` or `openpyxl`.
+- Excel output requires `openpyxl` or `pandas` with `xlsxwriter`.
 If missing, CSV fallbacks are written instead.
 - Reading `.xls` terms requires `pandas` and `xlrd`.
 If unavailable, save as `.xlsx` or `.csv`.

 ---